kelvinz/code-notes/courses/spark_docs.md

 Use the Cheek patch to position an object on a precise location on the user’s cheeks, such as the center of a cheek or a cheekbone.
 	face => left/right center + left/right cheekbone

+*chin patch*
+Use the Chin patch to position an object on the tip of the user’s chin.
+	face => chin tip